clarisma/geodesk-docs-v2/gol/info.md

 nav-order: 4
 ---

-# `info`
+# `gol info`

 Provides general statistics about a library.
 If a bounding box or polygon are specified, this command provides additional statistics about that area.

 Usage: